Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 - Deactivation of insecure HTTP methods (e.g. `TRACE` and `TRACK`)
 - Web and application servers must not disclose details on the server-side software stack (e.g. version numbers).
 Related HTTP response headers such as `Server` or `X-Powered-By` are to be deactivated or filtered.

+See below for requirements on verification of effective hardening.

 ## {{site.TITLE_SSDLC_SECOP_CONTAINERSEC}}
 1. **Build Securely:** Containers MUST be executed only if they are built using trusted repositories, hardened base images, minimal dependencies, and updated OS packages.